lumenwrites/rpgadventures.io-old/content/posts/articles/2017-05-25 The Ultimate Guide to the Story Structure.md

 Defeated, half-dead hero _learns his biggest lesson from his worst failure._

 This is usually when the biggest _twist_ happens.
-Hero _sees the truth_.
+The hero _sees the truth_.
 Comes up with a brilliant creative solution, understands his mistake, realizes who was the murderer all along, finds the ultimate weapon, etc. This is what will enable him to turn his defeat into a victory.

 - Harry holds a basilisk fang
 - Neo sees the Matrix code